24 Breathtaking Photos of Antarctica, One of the Remote Regions in the World

 Seals and penguins

 You won’t often see natural enemies lounging together in one place.
 On a large piece of ice in Antarctica, an Adelie penguin and a crabeater seal are seen together.
-For more unusual animal pairings, this sweet friendship between a cat and a horse will melt your heart.

 Research in Antarctica